Jingquank/chrome-todo-extension/INSTALL.md

-# Installation Guide for New Tab Dashboard Chrome Extension
+# Installation Guide for Startab Chrome Extension

 Follow these simple steps to install this Chrome extension in development mode: